You Only Gaussian Once: Controllable 3D Gaussian Splatting for Ultra-Densely Sampled Scenes: The Immersion v1.0 Dataset

 \subsection{Dataset Characteristics}

-To quantify the ultra-dense nature of Immersion v1.0, we evaluate viewpoint density through two key dimensions: Image Density per Square Meter (IDSM) and Scene Coverage.

-\textbf{Scene Coverage Calculation.} Unlike traditional metrics that only consider total image counts, we propose a grid-based Coverage metric to measure the spatial saturation of camera poses.
-We discretize the scene floor into a grid with a resolution of $0.2m \times 0.2m$.
-A grid cell is defined as ``effectively occupied'' if it contains more than 6 camera poses, ensuring that the area is observed from multiple perspectives.
-The Coverage is then calculated as the ratio of effectively occupied grids to the total number of grids within the scene's bounding envelope:
+We quantify our dataset's saturation using Image Density per Square Meter (IDSM) and a proposed grid-based \textbf{Scene Coverage} metric.
+We discretize the scene floor into $0.2m \times 0.2m$ cells.
+A grid $\mathcal{G}$ is ``effectively occupied'' if it contains $>6$ camera poses.
+Coverage is the ratio of effectively occupied grids to total grids within the bounding envelope: